BarakBinyamin/LED-Display/README.md

 - some cardboard, wood, or any object that could hold 25 LED's.
 - an arduino microcontroller

--take a look at the [circuit diagram](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CircuitDiagram.png)
--take a look at the [casing schematic]()
+before you start it may be helpful to take a look at the [circuit diagram](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CircuitDiagram.png) and the [casing schematic]()

 ### Setup Steps